fabyo0/weight-conversion/README.md

 A simple and flexible weight conversion package for PHP.
 Convert between kilograms, grams, pounds, ounces and more with ease.

+> **Note:** This package was developed as a learning project, following the [Spatie Laravel Package Training](https://laravelpackage.training) course as a reference.

 ## Installation

 You can install the package via composer: